Solving the Dirichlet problem for the Monge-Amp\`ere equation using neural networks: Preliminaries: the Monge-Amp ere equation, neural networks

 \subsection{Numerical methods for the Monge-Amp\`ere equation}

 To give an account of the literature we note that spatial discretization of the Monge-Amp\`ere equation has mostly focused on the discretization of the determinant, e.g. see \cite{froese-oberman:2011-1}.
 In \cite{oberman:2008-1} a wide stencil finite difference technique is developed based on the Barles and Souganidis framework \cite{BarS} to ensure discrete monotonicity guaranteeing convergence of the numerical solution to the unique convex viscosity solution.
 Mixed finite-element methods have been used by several authors including \cite{DG,feng-neilan:2009-1,LaP,Ne}.
 Finite differences have been used extensively in solving the Monge-Amp\`ere equation, e.g. see \cite{Delz}.
 In \cite{Browne,Budd} simple finite differences with filtering of the right hand side and smoothing of the Hessian is used in order to ensure that a convex solution is found.
 Weller et al. \cite{Well} used finite volumes to solve the Monge-Amp\`ere equation on a plane and on the sphere and explored a number of techniques, see also \cite{Fro} for some work on a wide stencil finite differences approach.
 In \cite{FJ} a reformulation of the Monge-Amp\`ere problem as a Hamilton-Jacobi-Bellman equation is given and removes the constraint of convexity on the solution as a by-product of this reformulation.
 In \cite{BS} the authors solve the two-dimensional Dirichlet problem for the Monge-Amp\`ere equation by a strong meshless collocation technique that uses a polynomial trial space and collocation in the domain and on the boundary.
+In \cite{CaGloSo}, the Dirichlet problem for the Monge-Amp\`ere equation is solved in two dimensions using a least-squares formulation combined with a relaxation method.
+See also \cite{CaGloGo}, where the three-dimensional case is considered.
+A least squares method for optimal transport using the Monge-Amp\`ere equation was considered in \cite{PriBeIjTu}.
+Certain problems in optical design can be formulated using the Monge-Amp\`ere equation, and in these cases constructive methods using supporting surfaces can be used, see for example \cite{CaKoOl} for an analysis of the method in the far-field case.
 For a few other notable works we refer to \cite{BeFroeOb0,brenner-et-al:2011-1,froese-oberman:2013-1, li-liu:2017-1, liu-et-al:2017-1, liu-he:2013-1}.

 While the literature outlined underscores the interest in solving the Monge-Amp\`ere equation, and attempts to ensure convergence to convex solutions, we note that none of these papers consider neural networks.